yannikschnitzer/Branching-Bisimulation-Learning/src/t2-prover/README.md

 ---

 **Disclaimer on usablity of T2**:
 Given the lack of recent maintenance, T2 is currently not fully reliable, especially for CTL* formula verification.
-In our experience, the tool may occasionally crash internally or fail to produce a result, sometimes in a non-deterministic manner.
+In our experience, the tool may occasionally crash internally or fail to produce a result, sometimes in a non-deterministic manner (probably some internal concurrency problems).
 To mitigate this, we automatically retry the command execution several times until either a valid result is obtained or a maximum number of retries or a timeout is reached.

 If you observe errors being printed, these originate from T2 itself and are part of the expected behavior within our retry mechanism; they are not indicative of issues with the artifact itself.